tchajed/iris-simp-lang/README.md

 ## Compiling

-This development relies on a development version of Iris and Coq 8.17 or later.
+This development relies on a development version of Iris and Coq 8.18 or later.
-We test Coq 8.17, 8.18, and master with Iris dev in CI.
+We test 8.18, 8.19, and master with Iris dev in CI.
 (The released version of Iris is currently incompatible.)

 You'll need to install Iris, which is easiest done through opam.
 There are